Curriculum Outline, Built by [Anonymous Analyst]., Goldman Sachs

 Tactical Structure

-This technical program will follow a 1-1 structure between a student and a dedicated Ladder Curriculum mentor who will serve as the core guide throughout the seven weeks.
+This technical program will follow a 1-1 structure between a student and a dedicated lead mentor who will serve as the core guide throughout the eight weeks.
 The student will be required to complete pre-readings before each session.
 Each session will be divided into two key components: a review of the assigned materials to deepen the student’s understanding, and practice interviews to apply concepts and build technical proficiency.
 Each week, we expect the student to put in at least 5 hours.

 Mentorship Expectations